jhawthorn/execjs-fastnode/README.md

 Maybe?
 It needs more testing to be labeled as such.
 If you encounter any troubles please [file an issue](https://github.com/jhawthorn/execjs-fastnode/issues/new).

 Currently minimal effort is made to handle catastrophic errors: Node.js crashing, running out of memory, being killed.
-All of which result in Errno::EPIPE: Broken pipe for fufure ExecJS calls.
+All of which result in `Errno::EPIPE: Broken pipe` for future ExecJS calls.

 It's probably fine for development.